Medicine Park Today

 continues its revitalization efforts in the 21st century.

 Now, a true destination of choice, visitors enjoy weekday and weekend stays in over 20 renovated cabins, a bed and breakfast and a new 20 room hotel.
 Five music festivals are held each year and run the gambit from blue grass and Native American flute to Red Dirt, rock and roll, and blues.
-New retail shops, two art galleries, restaurants, an ice cream and candy store, a bakery and the "swimmin' hole" at Bath Lake provide travelers with a unique vacation experience.
+New retail shops, two art galleries, restaurants, a bakery and the "swimmin' hole" at Bath Lake provide travelers with a unique vacation experience.
 Medicine Park is just minutes from the Wichita Mountains Wildlife Refuge with 60,000 acres of public use area.
 Hikers, photographers, birders and people from all over the world enjoy countless hours of natural splendor.

 Medicine Park offers a great place to visit anytime of year.
 Be sure to come back and check the Town's website often for our many event listings and updates.
 As we continue to grow as a town, we invite you to come and share in our excitement.